Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 Clearing.

 I feel it in the house first.
 Cupboards.
 Surfaces.
 Piles of things I have walked past too many times without really seeing.
 Then in my routines.
 Then in my mind.
-Spring light has a way of revealing what winter let blur into the corners.
-The object you no longer need.
-The habit that has gone stale.
-The thought that has been renting space in your head long after the lease should have ended.
+Spring light has a way of revealing what winter let blur into the corners: the object you no longer need, the habit that has gone stale, the thought that no longer serves.
+It asks for a willingness to let go of what accumulated when the light was low and the energy was quiet.

 Spring light makes it easier to see what needs to go.
 I try not to waste that clarity.